xlivia/xlivia/README.md

 # Welcome to xlivia's GitHub Wonderland! 🚀

-Hey there, fellow coder and adventurer! 👋

-I'm Olivia, your coding maestro, bookworm, game hero, soccer fanatic, water explorer, and photography aficionado, all rolled into one! 🪄
+Hello there! 👋 I'm Olivia! 🪄

 ## About Me